-- First Native American MD: Charles Eastman (BUSM 1890), the central figure in Bury My Heart at Wounded Knee
+- 1890: The first Native American physician, Charles Eastman, graduated from the School.
+He was featured as the central figure in “Bury My Heart at Wounded Knee.”

 - 1897: First African-American psychiatrist, Solomon Carter Fuller, graduated from the School.

 - 1942: First section of gastroenterology in the U.S. was established at the School.

 - 1944: First studies on the use of penicillin in civilians with infectious diseases.

 - 1948: First medical school to work with the U.S. Public Health Service National Heart, Lung, and Blood Institute to identify risk factors for cardiovascular disease, creating the Framingham Heart Study.

 - 1991: Susan Leeman, PhD, is elected to the National Academy of Sciences.
 Leeman is an endocrinologist and a pioneer in the field of neuroendocrinology.

 - 2008: Nobel Prize for Chemistry awarded to Osamu Shimomura for his work on green fluorescent protein

 - 2008: Construction ended and BU became the home of the NIH-funded National Emerging Infectious Diseases Laboratories, one of few such labs in the country.